UHDanke/gd_docs/triggers/items_and_timers.md

 Activating a Time trigger while there is an already active timer for the given Item ID updates the timer with the trigger's settings and groups.

 Timers update every tick, 240 times a second.
-Only timers initialized before the first timer spawn will be updated.
+Only timers initialized before the first timer spawn in the tick will be updated in the same titick.
 If a new timer is initialized during or after timer activation, it will be processed in the next update.

 **TargetID** for Time triggers can only spawn if the timer crosses the **StopTime**, using Item Edit for this purpose will not work.
 This does not apply to Time Event triggers.
 The value of timers is checked prior to Time and Time Event trigger spawns.

-When updating, timers record the current timer value which is used to determine whether **Target ID** or Time Event triggers spawn.
 Unlike Count which is bi-directional, timers are one-directional and this depends on the value of **TimeMod**:
 * For $TimeMod \gt 0$ **Target ID** is spawned if $previousValue \lt StopTime \le currentValue$.
 * For $TimeMod \lt 0$ **Target ID** is spawned if $previousValue \gt StopTime \ge currentValue$.

 ### Spawn Mechanics
-Timers are processed in spawn order.
+Timers are processed in reversed spawn order.
 All IDs can be spawn remapped.
 For remap inheritance, the timer instance stores the remaps.
 Remaps can only be set when creating a timer instance, updating a timer will not update the remaps.